JessieArr/DancersGame/stardew-valley/spring-tips.md

 - 🎉 27th Emily Birthday

 ### Crop Planning
-- Coffee grows for two seasons
+- Coffee grows for two seasons and you can plant the beans
+- Strawberries are awesome if you have them on day 1, good otherwise
+- Green Bean, Cauliflower, and Rhubarb are the best money otherwise
 - Blue Jazz gives the best honey in Spring

 ### Bundle Reminders